Ohtani’s HR helps Angels end skid with 4-2 win over Astros

 The Angels ended their losing streak and avoided a four-game sweep without star Mike Trout.
 He missed a third consecutive game with a bruised left elbow after being hit by a pitch on Thursday night, but said that he expects to return on Monday.

-”In spite of being banged up a little bit … we’ll get it right,” Maddon said. ”We’ve got to get the right guys back out on the field.”

-Chris Rodriguez (1-0) struck out two in a scoreless seventh for his first career win and Raisel Iglesias allowed one hit in a scoreless ninth for his third save.
+Chris Rodriguez (1-0) struck out two in a scoreless seventh for the win and Raisel Iglesias allowed one hit in a scoreless ninth for his third save.

 The Astros had managed just two hits when Dylan Bundy plunked Yordan Alvarez with no outs in the seventh.
 Gurriel chased him when he connected on the homer to left-center that tied it at 2-2.
 It was the second time in this series that Gurriel tied a game with a two-run homer in the seventh after he also did it in Friday’s 5-4 win in 10 innings.